Take an Official State-Approved Hunter Safety Course

 While youth may begin hunting with supervision at age 12, most hunter education courses are designed for those age 15 and up or older.

-Yes, exemptions include hunters who held a hunting license before January 1, 2007, and supervised youth under age 15.
+Yes, exemptions include hunters who held a hunting license before January 1, 2007, and supervised youth under age 15 (who are legally required to hunt under direct supervision of a certified adult hunter).

 You may face fines, citations, and loss of hunting privileges.
 It is important to complete the course to hunt legally and safely.